jss367/jss367.github.io/_posts/2018-10-11-software-customizations.md

 I do this to make it easier to navigate in terminals: https://stackoverflow.com/questions/6205157/how-to-set-keyboard-shortcuts-to-jump-to-beginning-end-of-line/22312856#22312856
 * also add ctrl+z for undo (so there are two ways to undo)

+### Jumping around text

+You'll find that whether you can jump around text depends on a specific application.
+For example, if you've done the above, you can use `control + shift` to highlight entire words in Gmail, but not Outlook.
+The solution is to stop using Outlook.

 ## Sublime Text

 #### External Packages